It Waits: Plot

-The next day, Rick arrives at the station alone and accompanies Danny to the cave, which she plans to destroy with several sticks of dynamite.
-Soon they discover the teacher's body impaled on a pole in the middle of the road.
-The creature flies by and drops Justin's headless body onto Rick, crushing him to death.
-Danny drives off with the creature in close pursuit.
-As she approaches the cave, the creature lands on the hood and attacks Danny, who steers the vehicle directly into the opening of the cave, sending the creature flying inside.
-When it attacks one last time, Danny lights the dynamite and escapes just as the dynamite explodes, sealing the entrance with the creature trapped inside.
-Afterwards, Danny returns to the station, lays her ranger badge on the table, and then leaves.
+The next day, Rick arrives at the station alone and accompanies Danny to the cave.
+On the way, they discover the teacher's body impaled on a pole.
+The creature flies by and drops Justin's body onto Rick, crushing him to death.
+Danny drives to the cave, with the creature in close pursuit.
+The creature lands on the hood, she drives directly into the cave.
+Using the dynamite, she seals the cave with the creature trapped inside.
+She returns to the station, lays her ranger badge on the table, and then leaves.

 Sometime later, Danny tells a policeman about the killings but says she doesn't know who did it.
-Then she explains that she was the driver in the accident that killed Julie, accepting responsibility for her friend's death.
+Then she confesses to being the driver in the crash that killed Julie, accepting responsibility for her friend's death.